Elliska/Elliska/README.md

 ### Hi there 👋

+Test repostiory with information about me.
+So I just watn to know how this will behave.
+Basically it is just fancy lorem ipsum without no real information.
+Just something to test this text on my profile as I hope my profile will once host a lot of projects other than Excel and Power BI stuff as I am currently working on so much more.

+Is it even okay to publish projects which are not done, or even in a stage of "viable minimum"?
+We'll see.

+📍Can I add some emojis?
+How this will look like?
+Does this help with reading?
+Is it more fun?
+How can one make a header in a ReadMe file?

 <!--
 **Elliska/Elliska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.